keanulimapo/DTIH/README.md

 # Digital twin- group10
-The code for our digital twin
+The code for our digital twin.
+We have used a LSTM model for our gigital twin.
 ## Environment
 We used google colab for this project